Tutorials & Guides

 Classify products for use in setting up Transaction-based Offers.

 Enable custom segmentation based on your own business intelligence systems.

-The primary tool to encourage a desired change in consumer behavior.
-Offers are composed of five components:
+Offers are the primary tool used to encourage a desired change in consumer behavior.
+They are composed of five components:

-- Limits: Any limits, either global or per-member, that fulfillment or engagement with the Offer must abide by, e.g., a limit of 4000 fulfillments total.
+Any limits, either global or per-member, that fulfillment or engagement with the Offer must abide by, e.g., a limit of 4000 fulfillments total

-The tangible benefits that a member can purchase with their accumulated points.
-Rewards are composed of two components:
+Rewards are the tangible benefit(s) that a member can purchase with their accumulated points.
+They are comprised of two components: